dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 The total horizontal stresses are obtained by adding pore pressure to the effective horizontal stresses: $S_{11} = \sigma_{11} + P_p$ and $S_{22} = \sigma_{22} + P_p$.

-Equation \ref{eq:CoeffLateralEffStress} allows us to approximate a lower bound for the fracture gradient, that is, the pressure required to open a hydraulic fracture.
+Equation {eq}`eq:CoeffLateralEffStress` allows us to approximate a lower bound for the fracture gradient, that is, the pressure required to open a hydraulic fracture.
 Such pressure will be equal or greater than the minimum horizontal total stress $S_h$ (assuming zero tectonic strains):

 ```{math}